 Regional differences in soil fertility and rainfall may favor different pasture species in other locations.

-Our current pasture species mixtures and seeding rates are as follows:
+Our current pasture species mixtures and seeding rates, in pounds per acre, are as follows:

 - Perennial ryegrass (4 pounds), white clover (2 pounds), red clover (3 pounds) and chicory (2 pounds).

 - Orchardgrass (3 pounds), meadow fescue (6 pounds), chicory (1 pound) and alfalfa (10 pounds).